ChristopheJacquet/PiFmRds/README.md

 sudo ./pi_fm_rds -ctl rds_ctl
 ```

-Then you can send “commands” to change PS and RT:
+Then you can send “commands” to change PS, RT and TA:

 ```
 cat >rds_ctl
 PS MyText
 RT A text to be sent as radiotext
+TA ON
 PS OtherTxt
+TA OFF
 ...
 ```

-Every line must start with either `PS` or `RT`, followed by one space character, and the desired value.
-Any other line format is silently ignored.
+Every line must start with either `PS`, `RT` or `TA`, followed by one space character, and the desired value.
+Any other line format is silently ignored. `TA ON` switches the Traffic Announcement flag to *on*, any other value switches it to *off*.

 ## Warning and Diclaimer